habitat-sh/on-prem-builder/HABITAT_2_TESTING_GUIDE.md

 ```

 ### Step 3: Enable native package support
-The habitat packages are now built with updated dependencies from the `base-2025` channel instead of the `stable` channel.
+The habitat packages are now built with updated dependencies from the `base` channel instead of the `stable` channel.
 Some of these package dependencies include `native` packages.
 In order for an on-prem builder instance to host the latest released habitat packages including these native package dependencies,
 that builder instance must be configured to allow native package support.